The Wedding Banquet

 Examine yourselves, to see whether you are holding to your faith.
 Test yourselves.
 Do you not realize that Jesus Christ is in you? — unless indeed you fail to meet the test!
 2Cor.
 13:5

 However, there is a warning to those who have come from the streets and byways of life.
 They still must be “dressed properly.”
-The warning is symbolic of the righteous garments of the Lamb and is repeated in The Revelation.
+The warning is symbolic of the Lamb’s righteous garments and is repeated in The Revelation.

 He who conquers shall be clad thus in white garments, and I will not blot his name out of the book of life; I will confess his name before my Father and before his angels.
 Rev. 3:5